Muestra

 Calvin Trillin has reported serious pieces across America for The New Yorker, covered the civil rights movement in the South for Time, and written comic verse for The Nation.
 But one of his favorite subjects over the years—a superb fit for his unique combination of reportage and humor—has been his own professional environment: the American press.

-In The Lede, Trillin gathers his incisive, often hilarious writing on reporting, reporters, and their world.
-There are pieces on a legendary crime reporter in Miami and on an erudite film critic in Dallas who once a week transformed himself from a connoisseur of the French nouvelle vague into a fan of movies like Mother Riley Meets the Vampire.
-Trillin writes about the paucity of gossip columns in Russia, the icebreaker he'd use if he met one of his subjects socially (e.g.: “You must be wondering why I referred to you in Time as a dork robot”), and the origins of a publication called Beautiful Spot: A Magazine of Parking.
+In The Lede, Trillin gathers his incisive, often hilarious writing on reporting, reporters, and the media world that is their orbit.
+He writes about a legendary crime reporter in Miami, a swashbuckling New York Times reporter, and an erudite film critic in Dallas who once a week transformed himself from an appreciator of the French nouvelle vague into a crude connoisseur of movies like Mother Riley Meets the Vampire.
+There are pieces on the House of Lords aspirations of a North American press baron, the paucity of gossip columns in Russia, the embroilment of a weekly newspaper in a missing person case, and the founding of a publication called Beautiful Spot: A Magazine of Parking.

 Uniting all of this is Trillin’s signature combination of empathy, humor, and graceful prose.
-The Lede is an invaluable portrait of one our fundamental American institutions from a master journalist.
+The Lede is an unparalleled portrait of one of our fundamental American institutions from a master journalist.

 ©2024 Calvin Trillin (P)2024 Random House Audio